opensearch-project/documentation-website/_security-plugin/configuration/yaml.md

 # Modifying the YAML files

-The Security installation provides a number of YAML confguration files that are used to store the necessary settings that determine the way Security runs.
-These settings range from authentication backend configurations to settings for users and roles to a list of allowed endpoints and HTTP requests.
+The Security installation provides a number of YAML confguration files that are used to store the necessary settings that define the way Security manages users, roles, and activity within the cluster.
+These settings range from configurations for authentication backends to lists of allowed endpoints and HTTP requests.

 Before running [`securityadmin.sh`]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/) to load the settings into the `.opendistro_security` index, perform an initial configuration of the YAML files.
 The files can be found in the `config/opensearch-security` directory.
 It's also good practice to back up these files so that you can reuse them for other clusters.